georgakd/LSTM-predictions-for-efood/README.md

 - To view a plot of the count(orders), sum(earnings) per day click:  http://localhost:8000/api/exploration/data_viewer/

-- To view a plot of the results of the LSTM testing phase for orders click: http://localhost:8000/api/exploration/data_trainer_orders/
+- To view a plot of the LSTM training/testing phase for orders click: http://localhost:8000/api/exploration/data_trainer_orders/
+- To view a plot of the LSTM future prediction phase for orders click: http://localhost:8000/api/exploration/data_predict_orders/

-- To view a plot of the results of the LSTM testing phase for earnings click: http://localhost:8000/api/exploration/data_trainer_earnings/
+- To view a plot of the LSTM training/testing phase for earnings click: http://localhost:8000/api/exploration/data_trainer_earnings/
+- To view a plot of the LSTM future prediction phase for earnings click: http://localhost:8000/api/exploration/data_predict_earnings/

 5) To view the results of the MAPE scores go to logs folder